 Difficulty: TD sup., F6a+

-Equipment: partially equipped with bolts (slabs); friends useful (cracks)
+Equipment: partially equipped with bolts (slabs); friends are useful for the cracks

 First ascent: M. Piola – G. Hopfgartner 19-20/07/1983

-Starting point: Montenvers mt.
-1909 (Rack-railway from Chamonix Mont Blanc)
+Starting point: Montenvers 1909 m (Rack-railway from Chamonix Mont Blanc)

 Hut: Envers des Aiguilles m.
 2523 CAF